 The media is an important aspect of life in our culture.
 About 95% of people own a TV set and watch for an average of 3-4 hours per day.
 By the end of the last century over 60% of men and 50% of women read a newspaper each day and nearly half of all girls, from age 7 read a girls’ magazine each week.
 In addition, people interact with a wide variety of other media such as music delivered by cd’s or videos.
 Online screen time via Apps on social media and use of mobile phones is accelerating.

-Each form of medium has a different purpose and content.
+Each form of media has a different purpose and content.
 The media seek to inform us, persuade us, entertain us, and change us.
 The media also seeks to engage groups of people so that advertisers can sell them products or services by making them desirable.
-Institutions such as Governments and political movements also engage the public via the media to make ideas and values desirable.
-And of course influence our behaviour.
+Institutions such as Governments and political movements also engage the public via the media to make ideas and values desirable – to influence our behaviour.
 We can trace our involvement with media back to the drum messages of the Indians, the shouts of the town crier and the issuing of pamphlets.
 There are now many ways of information transmission, overt and covert.

 Media is no longer in the hands of a few industry bosses.
-Social media has made us all potential influencers and trend setters via blogs, online posts, Twitter and Instagram.
-Some influencers have a vested financial and personal interest in promoting and fostering toxic trends.
+Social media has made us all potential influencers and trend-setters via blogs, online posts, Twitter and Instagram.
+Some influencers have a vested financial and personal interest in promoting and fostering trends.

 There is constant debate about whether the media shape society or merely reflect current trends.
 Before the Second World War, it was thought that the media “injects” values and morals into society.
 However, social research in the 1960s showed that the audience is not a passive receiver of moral values.
 Society has many subcultures, classified by race, social class, political outlook, values and interests such as vegetarianism or pro-anorexia.